Articles in this section

 How to Create a Work Order (Standard Process)

-1. Go to the Orders > Work Orders page on the Shipping.shiphero.com platform and select Create Work Order.
+1. Go to Orders > Work Orders and select Create Work Order.

-• For Single-warehouse Accounts: Select the Requested date — the date the work order should be completed by.
+• Single-warehouse accounts: Select the Requested date — the date the work order should be completed by.

 Work order creation screen for a multi-warehouse account showing Warehouse and Requested date fields Work order creation screen for a 3PL multi-warehouse account showing 3PL Customer, Warehouse, and Requested date fields